-In 1569 the church was rebuilt, raising the nave walls and building new vaults.
-In 1662 the upper part of the tower was demolished and replaced with a baroque onion roof.
-Later, the interior was changed to baroque and the porch was added from the south.
-After the secularization of the Order, the temple became an auxiliary parish church.
-In the years 1895 – 1896 it underwent a major overhaul.
-Damaged during the fighting in 1945, the church has long been neglected.
-Eventually it was rebuilt in 1961-1966.
+In 1569, the church was rebuilt, once again the walls of the nave were raised and new vaults were built, still in the Gothic style.
+In 1662, the upper part of the weakened tower helmet was dismantled and replaced with a Baroque one.
+In the following years, the interior was baroqueized, a porch was added to the south, and in 1675 a sacristy was built.
+After the secularization of the order, the temple became an auxiliary parish church.
+In the years 1895 – 1896 it underwent a major renovation.
+Damaged during the fights in 1945, the church remained neglected for a long time, which led to the collapse of the northern arm of the transept and the chancel arcade during a storm.
+Ultimately, the entire church was rebuilt in the years 1961-1966.

 Architektura gotycka w Polsce, red.
 T. Mroczko i M. Arszyński, Warszawa 1995.

 Encyklopedia Wrocławia, red.
 J.Harasimowicz, Wrocław 2006.

 Pilch J., Leksykon zabytków architektury Dolnego Śląska, Warszawa 2005.